SysKitTeam/docs-point/access-management/manage-private-channels.md

  ![Manage Private Channels - Options Panel](../.gitbook/assets/manage-private-channels_options-side.png)

-Clicking on the **Add Owners/Members** screen opens a pop-up that provides the following options:
+Clicking the **Add Owners/Members** button opens a pop-up that provides the following options:

  * **Add members to private channel (1)**; enter the names of the users that should be added as members to the private channel.
  * **Make the selected members owners (2)**; clicking this check box will save the members entered above as the owners of the private channel.
  * **Confirm when finished (3)**; when all the selected new members have been entered, confirm to save the changes.
    * After confirming, a **notification** is sent to **acknowledge** the new changes.
    * If the change is unsuccessful, the notification states that the action was **completed with errors** and has **failed**.
-   * Clicking on **check details** will redirect to the **Action Details screen** with a detailed log of all changes.
+   * Clicking **check details** will redirect to the **Action Details screen** with a detailed log of all changes.

+  {% hint style="warning" %}
+**Please note!**
+To add members to a private channel, the selected user must already be a member of the Microsoft Teams where the private channel is located.
+{% endhint %}

  ![Manage Private Channels - Add Owners/Members options](../.gitbook/assets/manage-private-channels_add-owners-members.png)

-Clicking on the **Change Owners** screen opens a pop-up that provides the following options:
+Clicking the **Change Owners** button opens a pop-up that provides the following options:

  * **Set the owners (1)**; there are two options available here:
    * Enter the names of the users that **should be set as owners** of the private channel.